 Why Bother With Elections?

-Why bother with elections?
-With the collapse of traditional parties around the world and with many pundits predicting a 'crisis of democracy', the value of elections as a method for selecting by whom and how we are governed is being questioned.
+With the collapse of traditional parties around the world and with many pundits predicting a "crisis of democracy", the value of elections as a method for selecting by whom and how we are governed is being questioned.
 What are the virtues and weaknesses of elections?
 Are there limitations to what they can realistically achieve?

-In this deeply-informed and wide-ranging book world-renowned democratic theorist Adam Przeworski offers a warts-and-all analysis of elections and the ways in which they affect our lives.
+In this deeply informed book world-renowned democratic theorist Adam Przeworski offers a warts-and-all analysis of elections and the ways in which they affect our lives.
 Elections, he argues, are inherently imperfect but they remain the least bad way of choosing our rulers.
-Even if their imperfections could be addressed, it would be naive to assume they could solve all society's ills.
-According to Przeworski, the greatest value of elections, by itself sufficient to cherish them, is that they process whatever conflicts may arise in society in relative liberty and peace.
+According to Przeworski, the greatest value of elections, by itself sufficient to cherish them, is that they process whatever conflicts may arise in society in a way that maintains relative liberty and peace.
 Whether they succeed in doing so in today's turbulent political climate remains to be seen.